Loading

 • Private teams are accessible only by team members and can't be seen by outsiders.
 No one can request to join them.

 Private teams are great for projects with sensitive information in them, such as financial details, intellectual property, planning the office holiday party, and other data you just don't want getting around.
-To access team settings, go to the sidebar and hover over the team's name.
-Click the three dots and select Edit Team Settings, then make the team Private

-Creating a private team in Asana
+Editing team settings in Asana

 6. Unlock the goodest doggos (and more) in Asana's Hacks tab

 The Hacks tab is where experimental Asana features live—it's a magical place that you should check frequently.
-This is where you go to ensure you'll see cute dogs (tab+V) and fluffy cats (tab+B) on your dashboard when you need a boost.
+This is where you go to ensure you'll see cute dogs (Tab + V) and fluffy cats (Tab + B) on your dashboard when you need a boost.

 Dogs all over the Asana interface